Mind research finds stress affects nine in ten emergency services personnel

 Worrying data from the mental health charity Mind has found that nearly 9 in 10 (87%) emergency services staff and volunteers surveyed have experienced stress, low mood and poor mental health at some point while working for the emergency services.

-The online survey of over 3,500 emergency services personnel also revealed that more than half (55 per cent) had experienced mental health problems at some point.
-This is in sharp contrast to findings of the general workforce from the Chartered Institute of Personnel and Development (CIPD)[ii], which reveal 26 per cent of respondents had experienced a mental health problem – indicating that working in emergency services is associated with a greater risk of developing poor mental health.
+The online survey of over 3,500 emergency services personnel also revealed that more than half (55%) had experienced mental health problems at some point.
+This is in sharp contrast to findings of the general workforce from the Chartered Institute of Personnel and Development (CIPD)[ii], which reveal 26% of respondents had experienced a mental health problem – indicating that working in emergency services is associated with a greater risk of developing poor mental health.

 The initial findings of the research were revealed at the programme launch event hosted by the Cabinet Office which took place today (Friday 6 March).
 The breakfast event included speeches from Mind’s Chief Executive Paul Farmer; Chief Constable at Leicestershire Police Simon Cole QPM; and Eleanor Hathaway of Oxfordshire Fire and Rescue Service, on her personal experience of a mental health problem.